Based on Data Balancing and Model Improvement for Multi-Label Sentiment Classification Performance Enhancement: Methodology

-After assembling the final dataset, all text samples were preprocessed to ensure consistency and avoid potential data leakage.
-We removed @mentions, URLs, and non-alphanumeric characters, followed by whitespace normalization.
-The official GoEmotions train/validation/test split was preserved, and tokenization was performed using a Tokenizer to fit only on the training set, with a maximum sequence length of 30 tokens.
-Emotion labels were converted into 28-dimensional binary vectors using MultiLabelBinarizer.
-This preprocessing ensured that non-informative tokens were removed while maintaining the integrity of the labeled data for multi-label classification.
-Figures 3 present the 50 most frequent words in the final balanced dataset.
+After assembling the dataset, we applied a consistent text preprocessing pipeline.
+We removed @mentions and URLs, normalized whitespace, and filtered non-textual artifacts.
+We then created stratified train/validation/test splits using \textit{MultilabelStratifiedShuffleSplit} (random\_state=42): 178,786 / 22,274 / 22,331 samples (80/10/10).
+A word-level Tokenizer was fit on the training set only, and all splits were transformed using the same vocabulary with a maximum sequence length of 30 tokens.
+Emotion labels were converted into 28-dimensional multi-hot vectors using MultiLabelBinarizer.
+Figure 3 presents the 50 most frequent words in the balanced training set.